Food Service Manager, Continuing Education Workforce Certificate

-Students can take course(s) in any order.
+Courses can be taken in any order.

 Skills for Success:

 Research your career interests, explore live job postings, take a career assessment, discover which companies in the Baltimore region are hiring, and more.
-View a brief tutorial video on how to use Career Coach at: https://www.youtube.com/watch?v=jnKS2W3Z4k8.
-Explore career and training opportunities at: https://ccbcmd.emsicareercoach.com/.
+View a brief tutorial video on how to use Career Coach at: https://youtu.be/C7KpznbPYfA .
+Explore career and training opportunities at: https://ccbcmd.emsicc.com/.